JoeyLeoBen/NHL_Analysis/README.md

 ## **Executive Summary**

 ### **Key Findings**
-The analysis reveals that **puck possession, shot quality, and special teams performance** are the strongest predictors of regular season success.
+The analysis reveals that **Shots in Prime scoring areas, save percentage, and special teams performance** are the strongest predictors of regular season success.

-- Teams that consistently generate **scoring chances at all danger levels**—including low-danger opportunities—tend to perform better, highlighting the value of sustained offensive pressure.
+- Teams that generate **scoring chances in high danger levels** tend to perform better, highlighting the value of offensive pressure in prime scoring areas.
 - **Special teams efficiency (penalty kill and power play success)** plays a crucial role in determining overall win totals.
-- On the defensive end, **limiting high-danger goals against** is critical, emphasizing the importance of strong goaltending and structured defensive play.
+- On the defensive end, **save percentage** is critical, emphasizing the importance of strong goaltending and structured defensive play.

 ### **Current Season Insights**
 As of the 2024-25 season, the **Winnipeg Jets** currently have the most wins.
 The visualizations below illustrate why: